muhammed-ayman/i3-low-battery-notifier/README.md

 # How to use?

-- Clone the script and add it to your `PATH Variables`
+- Clone the script and add it to your `PATH Variable`
 - Call it with your own customization in the i3wm config: `exec --no-startup-id i3-low-battery-notifier`

 ## Options